BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 All statements above that are not purely about historical facts, including, but not limited to, those in which we use the words “believe,” “anticipate,” “expect,” “plan,” “intend,” “estimate,” “target” and similar expressions, are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 While these forward-looking statements represent our current judgment of what may happen in the future, actual results may differ materially from the results expressed or implied by these statements due to numerous important factors.
 Our filings with the SEC provide detailed information on such statements and risks and should be consulted along with this release.
 To the extent permitted under applicable law, IDT assumes no obligation to update any forward-looking statements.

-Trade accounts receivable, net of allowance for credit losses of $9,321 at October 31, 2025 and $9,097 at July 31, 2025
+Trade accounts receivable, net of allowance for credit losses of $10,190 at January 31, 2026 and $9,097 at July 31, 2025

-Settlement assets, net of reserve of $1,532 at October 31, 2025 and $1,367 at July 31, 2025
+Settlement assets, net of reserve of $1,799 at January 31, 2026 and $1,367 at July 31, 2025

 28,014